remy/remysharp.com/public/drafts/living-standard-part-1.md

 [![☝Just a reminder in this sea of webdev despair: Minimum requirements to build a website 👉 💻 Browser 📝 *Text* editor⏰ Time 💪 Enthusiasm"](/images/living-standard-tweet-simple-dev.png)](https://twitter.com/rem/status/784038079636070401)

+To allow more people to use the web as a platform to share their creativity, we need to remind ourselves that it can be simple.
+We need to remind ourselves that although we complicate the process with tooling and fine tuning, it can still be fun if we set aside the rig-amoral .

 ## Access to the same doorway